We typically don’t choose an area based on depth, but based on the best conditions.

 As for the really dangerous Sharks, Great White Sharks are known to be attracted by Seal Rocks on Phillip Island due to the seals who live there.

-Some facts about Sharks in Victoria thanks to Australian Shark Attack File:
+Some facts about Sharks in Victoria thanks to Australian Shark Attack Data (it seems to have stopped its data collection in 2016);

 – Fatalities in the last 100 years in Victoria: 4

-– Latest recorded injury: a surfer in Flinders had some cuts to his hands in 2013, possibly bitten by a Seven Gill.
+– Latest recorded injury: a surfer at Bells Beach suffered some bite marks to his leg in 2020.

 The commonly known poisonous Box Jelly fish do not live in Victorian waters.
 As for other animals, there may be the occasional Blue-ringed Octopus hiding in crevices (you’d really have to aggravate it to convince it to bite you though).